 So somebody ran a red light and T-boned your car.
 Maybe you got caught in a blizzard and ran into a ditch.
 Or maybe your teenager crashed their first car (thank goodness it was used!).
 Now your car is damaged, and the insurance company is calling it a total loss.
 If you only have partial coverage on your vehicle, this can be devastating, especially after an accident when there may be medical bills to pay.
 You may even be hurt or badly shaken, and selling your damaged car can add another layer of stress to an already difficult situation.
 We understand, and we’re here to help.

-If you only have partial insurance coverage, and you own the vehicle, the process is straightforward.
+If you only have partial insurance coverage, and you own the vehicle, the process of selling your wrecked car is straightforward.
 Depending on your coverage, the insurance company may or may not cut you a check for some portion of the vehicle’s value.
 After that, you’ll need to get a salvage title from your state’s DMV, which will involve a small processing fee.
-Once you have a salvage title, you’ll be able to sell your car.
+Once you have a salvage title, you’ll be able to sell your wrecked car.

 If you have full coverage on your vehicle, things get a bit more complicated.
 You can either accept a lump-sum payment from your insurance company, or ask to keep the vehicle.
 In this case, your insurance company will still pay you a lump sum, but they will deduct the estimated scrap value of the car.
 In this case, it’s wise to shop around and see what kind of value you can get for your damaged car.
 If it turns out that you can get more than the insurance company’s estimated scrap value, you can come out ahead by selling the car yourself.